Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 - Those regions of your house that are improperly insulated

-- The R-value of your home and the amount of spray foam you have
+- The R-value and the amount of spray foam you have

-If your property already has spray foam installed, a qualified contractor can assess your home’s current R-value and make recommendations regarding whether more R-value and a proper type of insulation are required.
+If your property already has spray foam installed, a qualified contractor can assess your home’s current R-value and make recommendations regarding whether more R-value and a proper type of insulation is required.

 Is it Worth Upgrading the Existing Insulation?

 If your home wasn’t built with energy efficiency in mind, you can probably cut your energy costs by increasing the insulation.
-Older homes have far less insulation than modern dwellings, but even insulating a newer home can quickly pay for itself.
+Most older homes have far less insulation than modern dwellings, but even insulating a newer home can quickly pay for itself.

 You must first ascertain how much and where spray foam already exists in your home in order to decide whether to add more insulation.